wsular/airpact/README.md

 The AIRPACT forecast model results can be viewed at: http://lar.wsu.edu/airpact/index.html.

-Questions regarding the model or its output can be directed to Dr. Von P. Walden (v.walden@wsu.edu).
+Questions regarding the model or its output can be directed to Dr. Jun Meng (jun.meng@wsu.edu) and Dr. Von P. Walden (v.walden@wsu.edu).